 Yes it can be cold and yes it can be wet, but suddenly there are signs everywhere that breeding seasons are fast approaching.
 Dark nights see the first of our 175,000 breeding Manx Shearwaters return to the Island and quickly the nights become a cacophony of whaling noises.

 The first spring migrants begin to pass Skokholm and the Puffins return (from when our evenings are spent counting the large rafts which congregate around the Island).
 The Razorbills and Guillemots return to their cliff ledges and the gulls begin to lay their eggs.
-Days are spent counting the nesting seabirds and seeing how the totals fluctuate each day and nights are spent taking guests to see the phenomenal Storm Petrel colony at the Quarry.
+Days are spent counting the nesting seabirds and seeing how the totals fluctuate each day.
+Nights are spent taking guests to see the phenomenal Storm Petrel colony at the Quarry.
 Moth trapping and the morning census of migrant and resident birds provide a break from the seabird monitoring.

 Choughs are secretive around their nests and the staff thus find themselves hidden among the rocks to look for incubation changeovers.
 The Peregrines and Ravens are more straightforward, as is the mapping of the vocal Oystercatchers.